Rebirth of the Former Explosives Magazine

 Joseph Lau & Josephine Lau Roof Garden

 Follow the sound of the Noble Water Feature up the exterior staircase to the stunning Joseph Lau Roof Garden.
-Standing beside Zhang Huan's Long Island Buddha, you can enjoy the contrasting scenes of lush green foilage and the urban jungle of Admiralty.
+Standing beside Zhang Huan's Long Island Buddha, you can enjoy the contrasting scenes of lush green foliage and the urban jungle of Admiralty.
 This open space allows the perfect setting for outdoor events and a leisurely stroll in the afternoon.

 Asia Society Store

-Located on the LG level of the Entry Pavilion, Asia Society Store showcases creative designs by local and Asian artists, books by our prominent program speakers and exhibition catalogues.
+Located on the LG level of the Entry Pavilion, Asia Society Store showcases creative designs by local and Asian artists, books by our prominent program speakers and exhibition catalogs.
 Here you can shop for gifts and souvenirs to remember your experience at ASHK.

 Chantal Miller Gallery (Formerly Asia Society Gallery)